davidhalter/depl/docs/index.rst

         - myhost.com

 And run ``depl deploy`` in that same directory.
-After this two step process your website will be running on ``https://myhost.com``.
+After this two step process your website will be running on ``https://myhost.com`` and ``http://myhost.com``.
 It only works on Ubuntu servers for now (maybe also Debian), but will work on other systems in the future as well.

 This will connect to ``myhost.com`` by SSH, install all necessary software packages and initialize your project.
 For the Django example this would involve